tehKruser/anagramsAPI/README.md

 ```

 ## Delete a word and its anagrams
-Removes a word from the data store:
+Removes a word and its anagrams from the data store:

 `DELETE /words/:word/anagrams.json`